elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 wait-for-transform
 ~~~~~~~~~~~~~~~~~~

 With the operation ``wait-for-transform`` you can stop a transform after a certain amount of work is done.
 Use this operation for measuring performance.

-It supports the following parameters:
+Properties
+""""""""""

 * ``transform-id`` (mandatory): The id of the transform to stop.
 * ``force`` (optional, defaults to false): Whether to forcefully stop the transform.